15 Best Things To Do In Springfield, MA - Karta.com

 Fun Fact: The Springfield City Library is home to over 600,000 volumes, and its architecture is an impressive example of Beaux-Arts style from the early 20th century.

-12. Check Out the Amazing World of Dr. Seuss Museum
+12. Dr. Seuss Museum

 Springfield is the birthplace of beloved author Theodor Geisel, better known as Dr. Seuss, and his legacy lives on at the Amazing World of Dr. Seuss Museum.
 This vibrant, interactive museum is perfect for families, especially those with young children, as it brings Dr. Seuss’s whimsical stories and characters to life.